Marcus Semien Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (111 total, 1.3 per game).
+- Red Sox pitchers combine to allow 112 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Bello gets the start for the Red Sox, his 14th of the season.
-He is 5-5 with a 3.08 ERA and 67 strikeouts in 73 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his ninth of the season.
+He is 3-4 with a 3.77 ERA and 55 strikeouts through 57 1/3 innings pitched.

-- His most recent appearance was on Thursday against the Miami Marlins, when the right-hander threw seven innings, surrendering one earned run while giving up two hits.
+- In his last appearance on Saturday, the right-hander went 5 2/3 innings against the Toronto Blue Jays, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.